 Ideally, one should attend a Megillah reading in a Shul where a large crowd has congregated.
-However, one can hear Megillah anywhere.
+[Despite this, one need not attend any Shul other than the one he ordinarily attends.]

-At the very least, one should hear the Megillah with a Minyan especially as this year we do not read it on Purim.
+At the very least, one should hear the Megillah with a Minyan.
 [This applies even if he will be reading the Megillah later for individuals who could not attend a Minyan.]
 If this is also not possible, one should still endeavor to hear the Megillah with as many people as possible.